canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

     You should see the model assertion you seeded.

-1. If your gadget snap includes a prepare-device hook in order to obtain a signed serial assertion from a serial vault, you can check the status with:
+1. If your gadget snap includes a prepare-device hook in order to obtain a signed serial assertion from a Serial Vault, you can check the status with:

         snap known serial